pawelgrzybek/pawelgrzybek.com/content/posts/2024-06-30-top-picks-2024-june/index.md

 ### [Cap Unit](https://ishadeed.com/article/css-cap-unit/)

-Ahmad Shadeed shares this practical explanation of a CSS `cap` unit and a few use cases.
-I love then the article or side project is an successful outcome of a previously faced problem.
-I didn't really know anything about the `cap` unit before today and now I know.
+Ahmad Shadeed shares this practical explanation of a CSS cap unit and a few use cases.
+I love it when the article or side project results from a previously faced problem.
+I knew nothing about the cap unit before today, but now I know.

 ### [News from WWDC24: WebKit in Safari 18 beta](https://webkit.org/blog/15443/news-from-wwdc24-webkit-in-safari-18-beta/)